GuillaumeMorini/TP-Kubernetes/README.md

 ![](img/kube/calico-payments-blocked.jpg)

-The final step is to allow egress from the `payments` service to the queue. [payments-policy.yaml](kubernetes/policies/egress/payments-policy.yaml) allows this:
+The final step is to allow egress from the `payments` service to the queue.
+Write [payments-policy.yaml](kubernetes/policies/egress/payments-policy.yaml) which allows this:

 - in the `pci` namespace
 - for pods matching the label `app=payments`